srobo/website/_events/sr2019/southampton-tech-day-december.md

 ## Directions

+Once on campus, follow the signs to Building 25 and then look for the signage for Student Robotics.

 * How to [get to campus][soton-campus-directions]
 * [On-campus directions][soton-directions] (and parking)
 * [Where to find food][soton-food-map].
 Food is scarce in the Tech Day location,